jb0nd87/Capstone_Project/Capstone_project.md

 ## Additional Libraries

-I used react bootstrap for my navbar.
+I am going to use react bootstrap for my navbar.

 ## Code Snippet

-The thing that got me the most excited was when I got the .map function to work and return data with the help of Joe and also another friend of mine.